mashlosenok/RNAseq_PAS_finder/README.md

 `pasc_entropy_[ent_thr].bed` - bed file with gemonic coordinates of each PASC, total polyA read support of PAS in the cluster (5th column), and `+/-signal` indication of polyadenylation signals in upstream region (7th column).
 `ent_thr` can be integer or float.

-The script requires `./references/AT_10_strict_positions.bed` and `./references/PAsignal_covered_reg.bed` files.
-The former contains coordinates of genomic A/T runs and can be generated from fasta files with genome sequences via `AT10_positions.sh` script.
-`./references/PAsignal_covered_reg.bed` contains genomic locations of polyadenylation signals and regions dowstream of them and can be generated from fasta files with genome sequences via `PAsignal.sh` script.
+Both output files are created in the current working directory.

 ## Test run
-`bams/` folder contains three small indexed bam files.
-Run `make` in `RNAseq_PAS_finder` directory in the container to get `.bed` file with polyadenylation clusters from all `.bam` files in `bams/` folder.
+`bams/` folder in this GitHub directory contains three small indexed bam files.
+Run `make` in `RNAseq_PAS_finder` directory in the container to get `.bed` file with polyadenylation clusters from the test `.bam` files in `bams/` folder.
+*NB: `AT_10_strict_positions.bed` and `PAsignal_covered_reg.bed` that will be downloaded with the directory cover only chr22.
+They are sufficient for the test run.
+To create reference files for the whole genome refer to [Step3](https://github.com/mashlosenok/RNAseq_PAS_finder/edit/main/README.md#step-3-prepare-files-for-pas-filtering).*

 ## Requirements
 - bedtools >=2.29